ckeditor/ckeditor5/docs/builds/guides/overview.md

 {@img assets/img/editor-document.png 786 Screenshot of the user interface of the document editor.}

 To try it out online, check the {@link examples/builds/document-editor document editor example}.
-Jump to {@link builds/guides/quick-start#document-editor quick start} to start using it.
+Jump to {@link builds/guides/quick-start#document-editor Quick start} to start using it.

 ## Build customization